-The best Black Friday fashion and jewellery deals we can expect for 2021
+The best early Black Friday fashion deals happening right now

 Black Friday shopping dates back to 1952 in the US, when retailers in Philadelphia discounted products to mark the beginning of the festive season.
 Later uses of the term in the 1960s saw the police referring to “Black Friday” when describing the chaotic traffic congestion the day after Thanksgiving.

 The event gained international attention in the Noughties when coverage captured US shoppers raiding the shelves for discounted TVs, toys and tech.
-Retail giant Amazon was the first to bring Black Friday to the UK in 2010, followed by Asda in 2013.

 When is Black Friday 2021?